-- (1) Denotes Chairman of the Board / Board Committee. - (2) Mr Wee Ee Lim was in attendance to provide management's perspective at the meetings of the Audit and Risk and Remuneration Committees although he is not a member of either Board Committee. - (3) Dr Wee Cho Yaw stepped down as a member of the Nominating Committee and the Remuneration Committee on 25 April 2023 - (4) Mr Wee Ee Chao was appointed as a member of the Nominating Committee and the Remuneration Committee on 25 April 2023.
-There was no meeting for the Nominating Committee and the Remuneration Committee between 25 April 2023 to 31 December 2023. - (5) Dr Wee Cho Yaw ceased to be a Director upon his demise on 3 February 2024. - (6) Mr Wee Ee Chao was appointed Chairman of the Board on 26 February 2024.
+(1) Denotes Chairman of the Board/Board Committee.

+(2) Mr Wee Ee Lim was in attendance to provide management's perspective at the meetings of the Audit and Risk and Remuneration Committees although he is not a member of either Board Committee.

+(3) Mr Chew Choon Soo was appointed Chairman of the Nominating Committee and the Remuneration Committee on 23 April 2024.

+(4) Mr Ong Sim Ho was appointed as a member of the Audit and Risk Committee, the Nominating Committee and the Remuneration Committee on 23 April 2024.
+There was no meeting for the Nominating Committee and the Remuneration Committee between 23 April 2024 to 31 December 2024.

+(5) Ms Lee Huey Jee Jenny was appointed to the Board on 27 February 2024.

+(6) Dr Wee Cho Yaw ceased to be a Director upon his demise on 3 February 2024.

+(7) Mr Gn Hiang Meng retired at the conclusion of the Annual General Meeting held on 23 April 2024.

+(8) The Investment Committee was disbanded during FY2024 following an internal review by the Board.